joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/UploadEventBuilder.md

 # Kendo.Mvc.UI.Fluent.UploadEventBuilder

-Defines the fluent interface for configuring the Events.
+Defines the fluent interface for configuring the Upload events.

 ## Methods